Disclaimer

 - Tax fraud: Intentional deception

-The IRS evaluates behavior patterns, consistency, records, and actions over time to determine which category applies.
+The IRS evaluates behavior patterns, records, and consistency over time.

 Common civil penalties include:

-- Accuracy-related penalties, generally 20% of the underpaid tax
+- Accuracy-related penalty (generally 20% of underpaid tax)

-- Civil fraud penalties, up to 75% of the unpaid tax
+- Civil fraud penalty (up to 75% of unpaid tax)

 - Failure-to-file penalties